Avatar: The Last Airbender (comics): Plot

 The Rift mostly revolves around Aang's roots: the Air Nation.
 This comic also explores Toph's past, specifically her complicated relationship with her father.
 In The Rift Part One, Aang wants his friends to celebrate Yangchen's festival.
 This festival was one of the most sacred Air Nomad holidays which Aang never learned much about it because he and Gyatso were flying kites, but was not celebrated in 100 years due to the Air Nomad genocide.
 Aang meets with Avatar Yangchen and finds out that a jointly owned Fire Nation and Earth Kingdom factory is on Air Nomad sacred land.
 Toph reunites with her father, whom she had not seen in two years.

 In The Rift Part Two, Team Avatar continues to try to save sacred air nomadic land from industrialists.
 Aang and Avatar Yangchen enter the Spirit World and she speaks about her experience with a man named General Old Iron and his grudge against the city of Boma for the death of Lady Tienhai.
 As they speak, the place is hit by an Earthquake.

 In The Rift Part Three, Aang connects with Avatar Yangchen and learns that the only way to prevent the bitter spirit of General Old Iron to return is to destroy the town.
 Toph does not agree with this solution, as she respects the refinery's symbol of international cooperation between the Fire and Earth nations.
 Ultimately, Aang fights General Old Iron and wins.
-After meeting with Lady Tenhai in the Spirit World, Aang recognizes that spirits deserve to live with human civilization in peace and creates the "Spirits Friendship Festival."
+After meeting with Lady Tienhai in the Spirit World, Aang recognizes that spirits deserve to live with human civilization in peace and creates the "Spirits Friendship Festival."

 Critical reception

 In March 2014, The Rift Part One was a New York Times Bestseller.
-Critics say that the message of this comic, that tradition should influence the present, but it should not prohibit progress, is a suitable transition to Avatar: Legend of Korra.
+Critics say that the message of this comic, that tradition should influence the present, but it should not prohibit progress, is a suitable transition to Avatar: The Legend of Korra.